killerwhile/doodle-rest/README.md

 	set polls['0488b290-c153-11e2-b652-c56eefd2b5e3']['email'] = 'benoit@noisette.ch';

 - ``choices`` is a JSON encoded list of strings.
-- Poll's are not intended to change often of they are put in a dedicated CF where for instance row caching could be turned on.
+- Polls are not intended to change often so they are put in a dedicated CF where for instance row caching could be turned on.

+### subscribers

 	create column family subscribers
 		with key_validation_class = UUIDType